 INTERVIEW BY ARTO LEHTINEN AND MARKO SYRJÄLÄ

-The legendary German metallers Accept returned with the outstanding BLOOD OF NATIONS album.
-The album presented a new vocalist Mark Tornillo the formerly TT Quick frontman.
-The album received a massive response amongst metal fans around the world.
-The album offers pure classic heavy metal from beginning to end.
-Accept visited Finland last spring playing in the entire packed club Virgin Oil in Helsinki and now the band returned here again to play at the Finnish Metal Expo.
+The legendary German metallers Accept have returned with the outstanding BLOOD OF NATIONS album.
+The record presented the new vocalist: Mark Tornillo, the former T.T.
+Quick frontman.
+BLOOD OF THE NATIONS offers pure classic heavy metal from beginning to end, and it has received a massive response amongst metal fans around the world.
+The band visited Finland last spring, playing in the entire packed club Virgin Oil in Helsinki.
+And now, the band returned to play at the Finnish Metal Expo.
 Therefore Metal-Rules.Com had a great opportunity of talking to the bassist Peter Baltes.

 THE ALBUM OF THE YEAR